Ultimate auto repair labor guide

 - Wheel alignments.

-Mechanics often don’t need an auto repair labor guide for these services as it’s common to price these jobs at a flat rate.
+Based on our observations, mechanics often don’t need an auto repair labor guide for these services as it’s common to price these jobs at a flat rate.

 How to calculate auto repair quotes

-When it comes to estimating the cost of auto repair labor and materials, things can seem straightforward enough.
+Through our practical knowledge, when it comes to estimating the cost of auto repair labor and materials, things can seem straightforward enough.

 1. Estimate how long repairs will take